GenomicDataInfrastructure/standard-operating-procedures/sops/node-specific/GDI-SOP0012_withdraw_dataset_from_node_allele_frequency_beacon.md

 | :-------------- | :--------------------------------------- | :-------------------------------------- |
 | `2.2`             | The deletion type was identified as hard. | Node aggregated beacon maintainer |

-Located at the server where your beacon is running, execute the following command line script on the terminal adding the id for the dataset to be removed with the -d flag.
+Located at the server where your beacon is running, execute the following command line script on the terminal adding the ID for the dataset to be removed with the -d flag.
 ```bash
 docker exec ri-tools python remove_dataset.py -d <id>
 ```